CoppolaFrancesco/CADD-workflow/Docs/documentations.md

       contacts: [ [ A, 83 ], [ A, 134 ] ]
 ```

-After generating this file, the `boltz-processing.py` will run the prediction as following:
+After generating this file, the `boltz-processing.py` will run the prediction as follows:

 ```
-$ boltz predict boltz-configuration-files/0.yaml --use_msa_server --out_dir boltz-results --recycling_steps 1 --sampling_steps 50 --diffusion_samples 3 --step_scale 1.2
+boltz predict boltz-configuration-files/0.yaml --use_msa_server --out_dir boltz-results --recycling_steps 1 --sampling_steps 50 --diffusion_samples 3 --step_scale 1.2
 ```

-For each smile, it will generate a prediction that can be found in boltz-results/boltz-results_0/predictions/0/affinity.json, which looks like this:
+For each smile, it will generate a prediction that can be found in `boltz-results/boltz-results_0/predictions/0/affinity.json`, which looks like this:

 ```
 {